architect/hydrate/readme.md

 [`hydrate.shared()`][shared].
 Note that this will only functionally differ from [`hydrate.install()`][install] if you use a lockfile like `package-lock.json` or `Gemfile.lock`.

+Note that for the default value of `basepath='src'`, this means `update` will also update dependencies in shared folders like `src/shared` and `src/views`.

 `update` is functionally almost identical to [`install`][install], except it will update dependencies to newer versions _if they exist_.
 This is